piersharding/moodle-google/auth/gauth/README.txt

 Multiple Domains:
 If you want to allow multiple domains access in, then set domainname to a comma delimited list of the valid domains.
+This will not work with the Enable GAPPS domain specific login option.

 Country attribute:
 is the 2 letter ISO country code, ie NZ for New Zealand.
 The default constant value is taken from